DreamworldSolutions/dw-dialog/README.md

 - `hasOverlay` - When `true` shows overlay around dialog.
 Default is `false`.
 - `appendTo` - When it's provided, append dialog to provided element.
 Default is `parent` of `triggerElement`.
 - `boundaryPadding`: It's virtual padding of boundary(`viewport`).
 When contet of  dialog increases, it will adjust it's position according to available space in viewport.
 Default is `8`;
+- `doNotCloseOnOutsideClick`: When it's true, dialog will not be closed on outside click.
 ### `dw-fit-dialog`
   - opened - Set to `true` to open the dialog.
 You can use `open` and `close` method as well to open/close dialog.